Skip to content

 Rule of thumb

-If the initial stack needs more than three primary systems and a fresh data model, the scope is probably too wide for a first pilot.
+If the initial stack needs more than three primary systems and a fresh data model, the scope is probably too wide for a sales desk build.

 Email + CRM + docs

 The classic founder-led stack.
-Good for triage, follow-up drafting, and pipeline summaries.
+Good for routing, follow-up drafts, inbox triage, and pipeline summaries.

-Useful when support consistency matters more than aggressive automation coverage.
+Useful when support consistency, escalation, and owner visibility matter more than aggressive automation coverage.

-A good first path when admin loops still live in manual checklists and fragmented handoffs.
+A good first path when admin loops still live in manual checklists, intake forms, and fragmented handoffs.